TerenceChew/Data-Analytics/Case Study 1/Cylistic _Bike.md

 <h3> 3.4: Final preparation for analysis </h3>

-1. Final filtering and cleaning of data
+1. Last filtering and cleaning of data
 2. Ensure data is ready for analysis
 3. New table created: v3_tripdata